zylklab/zk-dynamic-searches-dashlet/README.md

 ## Installation

-Install it, copying the corresponding jar into $TOMCAT/shared/lib and restart Alfresco service.
+Install it, copying the corresponding jar into $TOMCAT/shared/lib and restart Alfresco service

-## Using

-You can use the dashlet in the user / site panels defining a custom search with the different filters.

 ## Extra configuration of the dashlet